 Teramind’s Capterra reviews showcase mixed opinions about their support team.
 While Teramind does offer a self-serve knowledge base, email, and live chat, many reviewers have found themselves being ignored by their support staff.
 Teramind support is also notably not available by phone call; the number on their site is only for their sales team.

 On the other hand, other reviewers have spoken favorably about their support:

 Historically, even the best employee monitoring software has been thought of as a form of workplace surveillance.
-The widespread availability of monitoring softwares with stealth modes further emphasizes the desire for some workplaces to be discreet about their monitoring.
+The widespread availability of monitoring software with stealth modes further emphasizes the desire for some workplaces to be discreet about their network monitoring practices.

 ActivTrak takes a different approach to employee monitoring by emphasizing “insight, not oversight”.
 To help with their focus on business intelligence and workforce analytics they offer a paid add-on called ActivConnect that allows integration between ActivTrak and BI software.

 ActivTrak offers a free plan with all the standard features for up to three users that includes 3GB of storage.

 Being one of the few employee monitoring software providers to offer a free plan makes them a suitable choice for small business owners that want to track team productivity on a small scale.